Certainty Blog

 What is a Gemba Walk?

-The concept of the Gemba walk started with Taciihi Ohno, who designed the Toyota Production System.
-This revolutionary approach embraced the Japanese term “kaizen”, which translates to “continuous improvement.”
-Instead of accepting inefficient processes as they were or attempting to work around them, Ohno sought to eliminate them by identifying key issues and making critical changes.
+The concept of the Gemba Walk started with Taiichi Ohno, who designed the Toyota Production System.
+Specifically, this revolutionary approach embraced the Japanese term “kaizen,” which translates to “continuous improvement.”
+Instead of accepting inefficient processes, Ohno sought to eliminate them.
+He did this by identifying key issues and making critical changes.

-At the heart of this methodology was the Gemba walk.
-Gemba is a Japanese word that means “the actual place”, or “the real place”.
-In practice, a Gemba walk — also called a Gemba walk — sees managers and C-suite leaders leaving their offices to observe where and how work is done in person, in effect delivering management by walking around that aligns with six sigma goals for lean manufacturing processes.
-This allows them to see where processes are working, where improvements need to be made, and where current operations aren’t living up to expectations.
+At the heart of this methodology was the Gemba Walk.
+Gemba is a Japanese word meaning “the actual place” or “the real place.”
+In practice, a Gemba Walk sees managers and C-suite leaders leaving their offices to observe where and how work happens in person.
+As a result, this delivers management by walking around that aligns with six sigma goals and quality management principles.

 What are the Primary Purposes of a Gemba Walk?

-The two primary purposes of a Gemba walk are to observe current operations and engage employees.
+The two primary purposes of a Gemba Walk are to observe current operations and engage employees.
+For quality professionals, these walks serve as a proactive approach to verifying process compliance.
+Additionally, they help identify opportunities to improve first pass yield (FPY).
 Let’s explore each in more detail.

 Observing operations